AsithaUdara/GearUp/docs/DEV_GUIDE.md

 - SpotBugs may need network access during plugin resolution; in CI ensure plugin caching or allow network.

 I can add short, focused READMEs per service or generate a developer quickstart printed in the root README.
 Tell me if you want the more concise README replaced or the existing `README.md` updated.

+## Postgres & migrations

+Detailed Postgres and Flyway migration instructions live in `docs/POSTGRES_AND_MIGRATIONS.md`.
+It includes the compose file location, the helper script `scripts/run-flyway-locally.ps1`, CI examples, and step-by-step commands.

 ---